GeneralElectric/grunt-dep-serve/README.md

 managed directory.
 We need dependency paths to resolve no matter if the project runs from its own repo or downstream as part of another project.

-Paths to dependencies should _assume dependency projects are siblings_ and thus have relative paths starting with `../` to pop up into the bower directory and find the sibling dependencies.
+Paths to dependencies should _assume dependency projects are siblings_ (assume the 'downstream' case) and thus have relative paths starting with `../` to pop up into the bower directory and find the sibling dependencies.
 When running from the repo itself these paths will 404 since dependencies in that case are not siblings.  `grunt depserve` starts an instance of [http-server](https://github.com/nodeapps/http-server) with the `--proxy` option set to retry potential 404s using the dependencies directory (e.g. bower_components) as a root